4. Prevent and mitigate (linkage)

 The company has instructions or equivalent documentation/templates that describe how it establishes action plans for risk suppliers/prioritised purchasing categories, including:

-- How the action plans take aim at the company’s own actions (e.g. decision to buy certified products) but that this includes expectations on risk suppliers.
+- How the action plans take aim at the company’s own actions.

-- How the action plans focus on the most significant risks (assessed based on likelihood and severity).
+- How the action plans focus on the most significant risks.

 - How the action plans include measures, timeframes, and responsible persons.